 Leslie Ann Genninger presents a unique body of work using mirror elements from the archives of Glass Master Guido Barbini showcasing an alchemy of patinas and textures created from his 500 year old family history of silver mirroring techniques.
 Leslie captures the fragments of this inherited passion and links the past to the present where the observer is reflected in her two-dimensional works to exponential dimensions, created by each iconic element and their surroundings in Palazzo Loredan.

-At Genninger Studio in Venice Italy, Leslie Genninger has created a unique collection of seven Murano glass compositions or totems constructed from a collage of antique Murano glass forms and objects combined with an inscription of a Venetian Proverb, entitled “Vetri Male-Detti”.
-These historical Murano Glass elements are from Leslie's personal collection which she compiled over the last 25 years while working on Murano on a variety of projects with some of the greatest Murano Glass Masters, Artist and glass factories.
-The Venetian Proverbs or “detti”, inscribed on heavy black iridescent spheres, are poetic in their Venetian language, universal in their meaning, yet juxtapose with the delicate fragile transparent glass pieces created by past generations of some of the great Murano Glass Masters.
+A unique collection of seven Murano glass compositions constructed from a collage of antique Murano glass forms and objects combined with an inscription of a Venetian Proverb, entitled “Vetri Male-Detti”.
+The Venetian proverbs, inscribed on heavy black iridescent spheres, are poetic in their Venetian language, universal in their meaning, yet juxtapose with the delicate fragile transparent glass pieces created by past generations of some of the great Murano Glass Masters.
 With these “Vetri Male-Detti” Leslie creates a unique dialogue of a universal dilemma: noble heritages and fading traditions of generations past become a defunct force against an omnipotent technological future.

 Each sculpture is inscribed with an ancient Venetian Proverb or “detto” which is both universal and relevant in its message, and unique in caricature and personality